 When they become inaccurate they can still give a reading, it just won’t be right.
 There’s no way of knowing whether the reading is correct or not.
 Sometimes, a digital thermometer will show one reading one minute and another the next.

-Mercury thermometers can take longer (it’s good to leave them in for around 7 minutes).
-They are also being phased out of the market because of environmental legislation and are becoming harder and harder to find.
-The concern is that when the thermometers are broken the liquid spills out and some mercury vapor gets into the atmosphere, finding its way into the food chain.
-When broken thermometers are thrown in the trash and then incinerated, that apparently puts even more mercury into the air.
+Mercury Thermometers are no longer sold in the USA because of environmental concerns.
 One doctor believes that some mercury can make it through the glass of intact thermometers.
-She believes that some of her patients are especially sensitive to mercury and have noticed episodes of acute depression, headaches and malaise just from measuring their temperatures with a mercury thermometer.
+She believes that some of her patients who are especially sensitive to mercury have noticed episodes of acute depression, headaches, and malaise just from measuring their temperatures with a mercury thermometer.

-We recommend some great new Liquid metal thermometers (not mercury).
+We recommend some great new liquid metal thermometers (not mercury).
 They contain a metal alloy called Galistan.
 We think they’re better than mercury thermometers ever were.
 For one thing, they provide accurate readings in only 2 minutes!
 This is especially true if the thermometer is 72 degrees or warmer before you measure your oral temperature.

 Glass Alcohol thermometers are very consistent but frequently don’t hold their readings.
 They usually contain a red liquid.
 These thermometers are fine as long as you read them right away.

 No matter what thermometer you choose, no matter how new, it may still not be perfectly accurate.
 There is always some variation among thermometers, some small, some large.
 The important thing is for patients to be able to see the changes in their temperatures with proper T3 therapy.
-Therefore it would make sense for patients to try to take their temperatures in the same way each time with the same thermometer for comparison’s sake.
-The Mercury, Galistan, and Alcohol thermometers are especially good for this since they are so consistent.
-The liquids they contain are going to expand with warming the same way every time (make sure to shake down the Mercury and Galistan before each use to reset them).
-So even if a patient has a Mercury or Galistan or Alcohol thermometer that is a little inaccurate, at least it will be consistently inaccurate and in that way still useful (in showing the improvement in temperature with treatment).
+Therefore it would make sense for patients to try to take their temperatures, in the same way, each time with the same thermometer for comparison’s sake.
+The Galistan and Alcohol thermometers are especially good for this since they are so consistent.
+The liquids they contain are going to expand with warming the same way every time (make sure to shake down the Geratherm Galistan thermometers before each use to reset them).
+So even if a patient has a Geratherm Galistan or Alcohol thermometer that is a little inaccurate, at least it will be consistently inaccurate and in that way still useful (in showing the improvement in temperature with treatment).

 These issues of thermometer accuracy don’t come up very often but they come up often enough that doctors and patients would be well served to know about them.
 For the most part, patients are easily able to see that their temperatures are low before treatment, that they come up with treatment, and that their complaints begin to disappear as their temperatures improve.